University of the West Indies: Specialist medical training

 Similar to the general training, specialist training was progressively made available through the UWI.
-For example, anaesthesia was initially provided by untrained doctors, nurses, and pharmacists, leading to high morbidity and mortality rates.
-Initially, doctors were sent overseas for a year of post-graduate training.
-While the Faculty was established in 1948, the one-year post-graduate diploma in anaesthetics did not begin until 1966 at the Mona Campus.
+For example, anaesthesia was initially provided by untrained physicians, nurses, and pharmacists, leading to high morbidity and mortality rates.
+Initially, physicians were sent overseas for a year of post-graduate training.
+While the Faculty was established in 1948, the one-year post-graduate diploma in anaesthetics did not begin until 1966 at the Mona campus.
 St. Augustine and Cave Hill added the diploma in 1976.
-However, Mona was already moving towards a four-year Doctor of Medicine Anaesthetics degree, first offered in 1974.
-Eventually, this more specialised degree (extended to include intensive care) was extended to the other two campuses in 1984 while the one-year programme was discontinued in 1994.
+However, Mona was already pursuing a four-year doctorate program in anaesthetics, first offered in 1974.
+Eventually, this more specialised degree (extended to include intensive care) was extended to the other two campuses in 1984, while the one-year programme was discontinued in 1994.